on February 16, 2017 James N

 Things like distance from cell tower, building material, and internal interference often can disrupt your cell signal and weaken your cellular service.

 An AT&T MicroCell acts like a mini-cell tower, radiating signal from inside the home or office to give you more bars.
-It increases your signal strength and is compatible with 2G, 3G, and 4G LTE networks on AT&T. With a cost of $75 to $150 retail and with no monthly fees, it seems like a viable solution.
+It increases your signal strength and is compatible with 2G, 3G, and 4G LTE networks on AT&T. With a cost of $75 to $150 retail, it seems like a viable solution.

 However, it's dependent on one big factor.